To main content

 Categories: Tourist attractions

-Historically, Swedish architects have been very influenced by movements and styles from abroad.
+Swedish architects have been influenced by movements and styles from abroad.
 But due to its geographical location, these cultural currents have arrived later and by that time evolved into something uniquely Swedish.

 When Art déco came to Sweden in full force it transformed into Nordic Classicism to cater to Swedish tastes, and functionalism morphed into its Swedish offshoot “funkis”.

 Modern Swedish architecture, both commercial and residential, is characterized by sustainability in tune with nature.
 New projects are planned to work in unison with the surrounding nature and much care is put into making sure that building materials are energy-efficient and eco-friendly.
-This has produced some truly spectacular projects, for example, the New Crematorium at the Woodland Cemetery.
+This has produced some truly spectacular projects, such as the New Crematorium at the Woodland Cemetery.